kylemitchell/prod-design-brief/template.md

 ## User Outcomes
 Describe the ideal user outcome...
->For example, for a B2B website, an output could be whitepapers and demonstration videos.
-The outcome could be knowledge gained by customers.
-Unless you know what information people need and how they will use this information, it is premature to say whether or not a whitepaper or video is the correct solution.
+>Outcomes are the human behaviors that drive business results.
+For example,for our users an output could be could be placing a bet, or entering a contest.
+The outcome could be increased enjoyment of watching the game.
+Upon post-mortem, be able to answer “What user behaviors has this initiative created that are driving business results?”

 ### State the problem
 - Which user problems or needs are you trying to solve?